Created by: Paralegal.net

 Big thanks to Peter Kim for alerting me to this great new infographic about Hollywood’s convoluted history with piracy and its battle to embrace and defang new technologies.

-I'm a huge fan of Art Center's Designmatters program and so there was no way I was going to miss their LEAP Symposium, which brings together over 100 national thought-leaders working at the intersection of design and social innovation.
-With IDEO's Jocelyn Wyatt and frog's Robert Fabricant in the room, it's bound to be smart and interesting.
+I'm a huge fan of Art Center's Designmatters program and so there was no way I was going to miss their LEAP Symposium, which brought together over 100 national thought-leaders working at the intersection of design and social innovation.
+With IDEO's Jocelyn Wyatt and frog's Robert Fabricant in the room, it was bound to be great.
+A report has been published in Design Principles and Practices: just let me know if you want a copy ;-)

 This year Drexel University will devote its Great Works Symposium to the matter of media -- specifically, how we generate images of war.
 I'm excited to be giving a lecture on November 5 about my research on how the War on Terror is depicted in the most popular dramas on television.
 Check out the video and the full report.
 The findings might surprise you.